-The telephone company may make changes in its facilities, equipment, operations, or procedures that could affect the operation of the equipment.
-You will be given advance notice in order to maintain uninterrupted service.
+Your telephone company may make changes in its facilities, equipment, operations, or procedures that could affect the proper operation of your equipment.
+You will be given advanced notice in order to maintain uninterrupted service.

-If you experience trouble with this equipment, please contact the company that installed the equipment for service and/or repair information.
+If you experience trouble with this equipment, please contact the company that installed the equipment for service and repair information.
 The telephone company may ask you to disconnect this equipment from the network until the problem has been corrected or you are sure that the equipment is not malfunctioning.

 This equipment may not be used on coin service provided by the telephone company.
-Connection to party lines is subject to state tariffs
+Connection to party lines is subject to state tariffs.